-Candidates can buy an established business or start a new business and qualify for a work permit via the TFWP.
+Candidates can buy an established business or start a new business and qualify for a work permit via the Temporary Foreign Worker Program.

-After less than one year in Canada, candidates and their families can transition to permanent residence under the Federal Skilled Worker program, or under a provincial nominee program.
+After less than one year in Canada, candidates and their families can transition to permanent residence.

 Read more on how to Buy a Business and Move to Canada.